WIAA BOYS BASKETBALL: Indian Trail begins revenge tour with pulvering performance, hosts regional final tonight at Indian Trail High School

 Indian Trail was able to finish the game with 12 players in the scoring column.

-We learned last year that it only took a little lull or two to lose a game, and I think that that is our goal for tomorrow, to be focused for 36 minutes,” says Van Dyke.
+We learned last year that it only took a little lull or two to lose a game, and I think that that is our goal for tomorrow, to be focused for 36 minutes,” Van Dyke said about Saturday night's regional final matchup.

 For anyone that loves the game of basketball, the first few weekends of March is undoubtedly the best time of the year, and the priceless memories of March Madness come back and can give butterflies to even the most determined of coaches and players.